 We would expect that there is an obvious lesson to be drawn here: if we are part of a family then we must behave with respect and deference to the family members.
 Somehow though science will not go that far, and ethics is left aside.

 Berry was one of the modern thinkers who saw that this lack of insight has led us to the brink of destruction, and that any world-view that doesn’t have an ethical foundation is a very dangerous thing indeed.

 Thomas Berry had studied both Indian and Chinese thought and even wrote a well-received book on Buddhism, but he will be best remembered for his work on the ecology of the universe and the human being’s place in it.

 Here is a short and inspiring photographic essay by Caroline Webb drawing on his writings, beautifully illustrated with photographs of the natural world, and with some wonderful music as backdrop.
-For more information see the Earth Community website.
+For more information see the Thomas Berry website.

 if this video is no longer available please leave a comment so I can update the page